jasonkim7288/rails_tutor_booking/README.md

 [Go back](#table-of-contents)<br /><br /><br />

 # Database relations
 Tutor Booking app uses PostgreSQL as the Relational DataBase Management System(RDBMS) to store all the records. users table and tutor_sessions table are the main tables which play important roles.
-Any registered user can be a student and also a tutor, so one user record will be created after signing up, and a tutor_session record is ready to be created afterwards which means each tutor_session record belongs to a user record that refers to a tutor.
+Any registered user can be a student and also a tutor, so one user record will be created after signing up, and a tutor_session record is ready to be created afterward which means each tutor_session record belongs to a user record that refers to a tutor.
 Just after signing up, one profile record will be created and link to the user record.
-Once a user logged in, he or she can attend any existing tutor session which means that a attendance record will be created and link to the current user record and the tutor_session record.
+Once a user logged in, he or she can attend any existing tutor session which means that an attendance record will be created and link to the current user record and the tutor_session record.
 Whenever the user makes a comment on a tutor session, a comment record will be created with it body text and link to the user record and the tutor_session record.<br />
 When a user record is deleted, all the related tutor_session records, comment records, and attendance records will be deleted as well.
-When a tutor_session record is deleted, all the related comment records and attendance records will be also deleted .
+When a tutor_session record is deleted, all the related comment records and attendance records will be also deleted.

 [Go back](#table-of-contents)<br /><br /><br />